prometheusresearch/baseline-codebase/src/rex.widget/doc/guide/complex_widget.rst

     });

-As you may see, the Python part is just the same us usual, while the JavaScript part has some differences.
-The first one is how you import RexWidget.
-Make sure to import from *'rex-widget/lib/modern'*.
+As you may see, the Python part is just the same us usual, while the JavaScript part is a bit different.
-The other difference is how you create the widget class.
 To get all the helper mixins use `RexWidget.createWidgetClass` instead of `React.createClass`.

 `RexWidget.createWidgetClass` takes all the same arguments as `React.createClass`.
 Each instance is basically a common `React` component with all its methods and requirements; you can use all of the `React` capabilities and restrictions inside of it.

 Once the complex widget is defined, you can use it in the `urlmap.yaml` just as you usually do.
 Here is a real-world example of using `EnrollmentAdminPage`:

 .. code-block:: yaml